Organisation and Board Members

 Professor Manton is a former member of the Board of the Australian Academy of Technological Sciences and Engineering (ATSE), and is Chair of the ATSE International Strategy Group.
 He is a member of the Science Panel for the South Eastern Australian Climate Initiative (SEACI).

 Department of Foreign Affairs and Trade (DFAT) Ex-Officio Board Member

-As per the Orders Constituting the Australia-Korea Foundation, the Secretary or a representative appointed by the Secretary, holds the position of DFAT ex-officio Board Member.
+As per the Orders constituting the Australia-Korea Foundation, the Secretary or a representative appointed by the Secretary, holds the position of DFAT ex-officio Board Member.
 The Deputy Secretary responsible for North Asia normally represents the Department in this role.
-The position is currently held by Dr Heather Smith.
+This position is currently held by Ms Gillian Bird.